Table of Contents

 I need assistance with the Mathematics and/or Chemistry placement tests.

-The CLA Language Testing Program does not administer placement tests for Mathematics or Chemistry, and results of these tests are not posted on our website.
-Please contact Orientation & Transition Experiences for assistance.
+The Language Testing Program does not administer placement tests for Mathematics or Chemistry, and results of these tests are not posted on our website.
+Please contact the Office of Undergraduate Education at [email protected] for assistance.